-You should consult with your doctor to determine the most appropriate treatment.
-Medication is generally given in 2 or more doses, each separated by 2 weeks.
-To avoid reinfection, all members of the family should usually be treated.
+If needed, pinworms are treated with medicines.
+They're given in 2 or more doses, each separated by 2 weeks.
+To avoid reinfection, all members of the family should be treated.

-To help reduce your chance of pinworm infection:
+To help lower your chances of a pinworm infection:

 Healthy Children—American Academy of Pediatrics

 The College of Family Physicians of Canada